BMWareSPEEDY/SD-image-generator/README.md

 # SD-image-generator
 This is the full source code for the video!
 It includes all the examples, key differences, and is super easy to customize.
 Hope you enjoyed the video — feel free to fork, tweak, and build your own version!
+All the cod eis uploaded on the ##Master## branch.

 ## Overview
 This repository contains Python scripts using the Stable Diffusion 3.5 Medium model via HuggingFace Diffusers, focused on generating high-quality AI images.
 The scripts provide batch inference, random prompt generation for creative outputs, and a tester stub for future development.